 Primary cancer treatments are an important focus of second cancers research.
 Dr. Morton has an interest in the role of both radiotherapy and chemotherapy in second primary gastrointestinal malignancies, having recently completed a multi-center international study of second primary gastrointestinal (GI) cancers occurring among survivors of Hodgkin lymphoma and cancers of the breast, cervix, and testis.
 Dr. Morton also expanded on her long-standing interest in hematopoietic malignancies by investigating treatment-related myelodysplasia and leukemia following radiotherapy and chemotherapy.
 This research focuses on quantifying the risk of myelodysplasia and leukemia in patients treated in the modern era, in which known cytotoxic chemotherapies have been increasingly used.
 Finally, Dr. Morton is leading several studies aimed at identifying second cancer risks in high-risk populations, such as recipients of solid organ and hematopoietic stem cell transplants.

-Dr. Morton received a B.A. from Dartmouth College and a Ph.D. in Epidemiology from Yale University with a focus on cancer epidemiology.
-She then joined DCEG’s Hormonal and Reproductive Epidemiology Branch as a Postdoctoral Fellow and became a Research Fellow.
-During her doctoral and postdoctoral training concentrated in molecular epidemiology, she focused her research on understanding the causes of lymphoid neoplasms.
+Dr. Morton received a B.A. from Dartmouth College and a Ph.D. in epidemiology from Yale University with a focus on cancer epidemiology.
+She joined DCEG in 2004 as a postdoctoral fellow with a concentration in molecular epidemiology.
+During her doctoral and postdoctoral training, she focused her research on understanding the causes of lymphoid neoplasms.